-- 3.9.3 The National President may appoint a member of the AEC and/or the NBoD to sit as a member of the bargaining team, who shall have full voice but no vote. - 3.9.4 The National President and/or the AEC shall appoint a staff representative to sit on the bargaining team as chair of the team.
-This appointee shall have full voice but no vote. - 3.9.5 The National President and/or the AEC may appoint additional staff representatives to sit on the bargaining team as technical advisors who have voice but no vote.
+- 3.5.1 A majority of each bargaining team will be elected at Bargaining Conferences.
+The AEC may appoint additional bargaining team member by the AEC from the pool of Bargaining Conference delegates in order to ensure equity, geographic, linguistic and /or occupational group diversity and to ensure the adequate representation of women. - 3.5.2 The National President may appoint a member of the AEC and/or the NBoD to sit as a member of the bargaining team, who shall have full voice but no vote. - 3.5.3 The National President and/or the AEC shall appoint a staff representative to sit on the bargaining team as chair of the team.
+This appointee shall have full voice but no vote.

+3.5.4 The National President and/or the AEC may appoint additional staff representatives to sit on the bargaining team as technical advisors who have voice but no vote.

-3.10 Memorandum of Settlement
+3.6 Memorandum of Settlement

-- 3.10.1 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement. - 3.10.2 Authority to arrive at a Memoranda of Settlement or Letters of Understanding rests with the AEC.
-The AEC Officer(s) responsible for collective bargaining for the bargaining unit must be consulted prior to signing a Memorandum of Settlement or Letter of Understanding. - 3.10.3The AEC Officer(s) or designate shall have the signing authority on any Memorandum of Settlement, Collective Agreements or Letters of Understanding.
+- 3.6.1 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement. - 3.6.2 Authority to arrive at a Memoranda of Settlement or Letters of Understanding rests with the AEC.
+The AEC Officer(s) responsible for collective bargaining for the bargaining unit must be consulted prior to signing a Memorandum of Settlement or Letter of Understanding. - 3.6.3 The AEC Officer(s) or designate shall have the signing authority on any Memorandum of Settlement, Collective Agreements or Letters of Understanding.

-3.11 Votes
+3.7 Votes